A 3D-printed lighting collection using fully compostable materials.

 Submit your work here for a chance to be showcased.

-Designed by @bkid.co
+Designed by @ceramic_studio_singama & @eugene_studio_official

-Designed by @baselab_design
+Designed by @nick_______ross for @pholcofficial

 Create an account and join our community for the latest inspiration, events and perspectives.